How to Get Into Project Finance?

 #2 – Lending

 - You work as a lender in the second stage of the project.
-When the deal is structured, the second work stream of project finance gets started.
+When the deal is structured, the second project finance gets started.
 As a lender, you would be supporting infrastructure investment deals.

-- In that case, you need to lead the lending and one can assume that bank has been financing a major portion of the project.
-All the lending roles would be like buy-side roles than sell-side investment banking jobs.
+- In that case, you need to lead the lending and one can assume that the bank has been financing a major portion of the project.
+All the leading roles would be like buy-side roles than sell-side investment banking jobs.

 Below is one of the job openings in Project Finance Lending.
-The key responsibilities include origination and execution of leads, risk analysis, and financial structuring, involvement in credit process, reviewing, monitoring and analysis of performance etc.
+The key responsibilities include origination and execution of leads, risk analysis, and financial structuring, involvement in the credit process, reviewing, monitoring and analysis of performance, etc.